Submissions

 Thesis/Dissertation

 Wahyu, K. (2014).
-Developing a conceptual understanding of division of fractions through multiple models (Unpublished master thesis).
+Developing conceptual understanding on division of fraction through multiple models (Unpublished master thesis).
 Universitas Negeri Surabaya, Surabaya.

 Conference/Seminary Papers